 Dhammodaya in Taichung is the first Vipassana meditation center in Taiwan.
 Goenkaji and Mataji visited Dhammodaya in August 1998, and led a 3-day course for old students.
 The importance of establishing a new center was certainly not lost on the Teacher, who has said to the effect that the establishment of a center ushers in a new stage in the dissemination of Dhamma.
 It is essential to keep focusing on Dhamma while we pursue further development of Dhammodaya, one of the many centers around the world dedicated to the practice of Vipassana as taught by S. N. Goenka, so as to preserve Dhamma in its pristine purity.

-Dhammodaya has offered Vipassana courses continuously for two decades, ever since its inception.
+Dhammodaya has offered Vipassana courses continuously for over two decades, ever since its inception.
 Each year there are about 25 to 30 ten-day and other courses, with about 60 students for each course.
 In total, some 30,000 students have attended Vipassana courses in Dhammodaya.
 Whether people come here to sit or serve a course, they all endeavor to purify themselves by meditating and keeping perfect precepts.

 The facilities of Dhammodaya have become weather-beaten and run-down, having encountered earthquakes, fires, floods and typhoons in all these years.
 For the past decade, old students have been pushing for the reconstruction of the center, in order to provide meditators with a better and safer environment conducive to tranquil meditation.

 To everyone’s delight, the reconstruction plan of Dhammodaya was finally approved by the Taichung City Government in Dec 2018.
 The first phase of the construction work which is expected to last for six months is beginnig from October, 2019.

 Outlines of the Reconstruction Plan:

 The new center will continue to focus on providing 10-day courses.

 Capacity is about 100 students for each course, with about 60 to 70 female students and 30 to 40 male students, in addition to about 20 servers.